Planting the First Forest

 Address maintenance challenges

-The hillside where the Miyawaki forest will be planted has been identified as dangerous to mow.
-Planting a Miyawaki forest here will transform this difficult-to-maintain area into a thriving ecosystem that requires minimal upkeep.
+The hillside where the Miyawaki forest was planted has been identified as dangerous to mow.
+Planting a Miyawaki forest here has transform this difficult-to-maintain area into a thriving ecosystem that requires minimal upkeep.

 Enhance greenspace

 The university prioritizes accessible outdoor spaces to enhance well-being and promote relaxation, recreation, and connection with nature.
-The Miyawaki forest will become an outdoor sanctuary for our campus community.
+The Miyawaki forest will grow into an outdoor sanctuary for our campus community.

 Enhance local biodiversity